This post includes affiliate links to help you find the products I used. Read my full disclosure here.

 If the vinyl catches on something or bumps into a wall as it cuts, it could send the vinyl askew in the machine.
 So, find a work surface that will allow the vinyl to move freely while entering and leaving the machine.
 A large dining room table or kitchen island would be great.
 Alas, I have neither, so I used the floor.
 Here I am mid-cut on a piece about four feet long:

-Change the page size and cutting mat settings so the machine knows to cut longer than 12″.
-To do that, click on the ‘Open the Design Settings Window’ icon (A).
-Change the page size ‘Height’ (B) to the length of the design plus a few inches (for me, that was 45″), and change the ‘Cutting Mat’ setting (C) to ‘None’.
+…in V3: Click on the ‘Open the Design Settings Window’ icon (D).
+Use the slider bar or change the page size ‘Height’ (E) to the length of the design plus a few inches (for me, that was 45″), and change the ‘Cutting Mat’ setting (F) to ‘None’.

 #1 – Regular settings for using a 12″ x 12″ mat.